kyma-project/community/collaboration/sig-core/proposals/common-validator.md

 ### Sandbox validation

 Developers often work in a different environment than the one used by the CI system.
-For example, they use different versions of Golang.
+For example, they use different versions of Go.
 It is important to provide a way of verifying the code against the CI environment.
 This can be enabled by creating targets with the `-sandbox` suffix that will execute targets in the same `buildpack` Docker image as the one the CI system uses.

 To achieve that, we need to update `template.go.mk` and the makefile for a given component.